skip to Main Content

 If you are having trouble registering please view the faq or watch the video below.

-2018 Farm Bill What if Tool
+2024 Farm Bill What if Tool

 This program calculates Agricultural Risk Coverage for County Coverage (ARC-CO), Price Loss Coverage (PLC) payments, and ARC at the Individual Level (ARC-IC).
 County yields and market year average (MYA) prices are brought in for a user-specified state-county-crop combination.
-Users then can change 2018 through 2020 county yields and prices to see ARC-CO and PLC payments under those yields and prices.
+Users then can change county yields and prices to see ARC-CO and PLC payments under those yields and prices.

 farmdoc YouTube Channel: 2018 Farm Bill Videos